Multi-Frame Integration for Mobile Scanning & OCR

 Of course the given examples are quite simplified, nevertheless the concepts remain the same.
 As you can see, MFI can remove bothering reflections and improve the certainty of your recognition result.
 However, a lot of components must work well together to obtain results better than single frame approaches.

-This should give you brief insight into the possibilities of Multiple Frame Integration in the field of OCR.
-Text detection and recognition especially in video imagery is still a hot topic in nowadays research and lot of awesome variations are published every year.
+These resources give you even more insights into the possibilities of Multi-Frame Integration in OCR.
+Text detection and recognition, especially in video imagery, is still a hot topic in nowadays research as you can see and lots of awesome variations are published every year.